s-rani-b/static-youtube-clone/README.md

 #  Static YouTube homepage clone
-A simplified static clone of the YouTube homepage that allowed me to practice my HTML and CSS skills.
+A simplified static clone of the YouTube homepage, created to practice my HTML and CSS skills.